Hausdorff dimensions of irreducible Markov hom tree-shifts: Hausdorff dimensions of irreducible Markov hom tree-shifts

-\end{enumerate} In other words, we include condition (a) in the belief that the Hausdorff dimension is approached by the intermediate dimension (see \cite{banaji2021intermediate}) and impose condition (b) in the hope that the upper bound of the Hausdorff dimension is minimized.
-More precisely, under the circumstances, if
+\end{enumerate} Condition (a) is based on the belief that the Hausdorff dimension is approached by the intermediate dimension (see \cite{banaji2021intermediate}) and condition (b) is imposed in the hope that the upper bound of the Hausdorff dimension is minimized.
+Precisely, if we denote